 Many people have attacked the Bible, especially during the past four centuries of Western civilization.
 Because scholars and scientists have been the main opponents, the validity of the “Book of books” is increasingly doubted.
 But it was not always so, even when traditional religion was the target.

 The Protestant Reformation, usually dated 1517–1648, elevated the importance of Scripture and individual conscience by challenging the authority afforded the Roman Catholic Church by its nonbiblical traditions.
 But then in the 17th and 18th centuries, Enlightenment-era thinkers rejected the Bible where its historical reliability could not be independently verified.
 For example, they concluded that the Hebrew patriarch Abraham was fictional and that his descendants, the Israelites, were never captive in Egypt.
 Once Charles Darwin came along, his evolutionary theory further undermined the authority of the Bible, particularly in its account of creation and humanity’s special status.
 Later 19th-century scholars advanced methods of literary criticism to question the Bible’s coherence.
 For them the Bible was composed of various strands from different sources, an evolutionary product of human effort.
 Building on this in our time, so-called minimalists have claimed that nothing more than myth and political agenda underlie the history of early Israel.
-Their argument includes the idea that the Israelites were never in the Sinai to receive the law from God and did not conquer the land of Canaan, but that this history was the invention of 6th- to 5th-century BCE Jews who returned from exile in Babylon.
+Their argument includes the idea that the Israelites were never in the Sinai to receive the law from God and did not conquer the land of Canaan, but that this history was the invention of sixth- to fifth-century BCE Jews who returned from exile in Babylon.

 But not all scholars accept the diminishing of the Bible’s reliability and authority in these ways.
 When it comes to reliability, the findings of archaeology and the known facts of history cannot be ignored unless one is putting forward an agenda to dismiss the Bible as untrustworthy.
 Facts are facts.
 In support of the Bible’s assertion that the children of Israel were a recognized entity in the 13th century BCE there is the witness of the Egyptian king Merneptah’s victory stele.
 This upright black granite slab with hieroglyphic inscriptions dated at 1208 BCE contains a reference to “Israel” as a people, not as a land.